-- Start-up expenses are temporary costs as a result of operating new facilities that have been classified as Construction Capital. - These costs can include training, product testing, yield and labour efficiency variances, duplicative overheads and other
+3 Start-up expenses are temporary costs as a result of operating new facilities that have been classified as Construction Capital.

+These costs can include training, product testing, yield and labour efficiency variances, duplicative overheads and other temporary expenses required to ramp-up production

-Certain comparatives figures have been restated to conform with current year presentation.
+4Certain comparatives figures have been restated to conform with current year presentation.

-Totals may not add due to rounding.
+5 Totals may not add due to rounding.